-As much as we look forward to holiday parties and dinners, many of us fear enjoying it too much – and packing on the pounds.
+As much as we look forward to holiday parties and dinners, many of us suspect we’ll overindulge and gain weight.

 Although we may not all gain weight over the holidays, there is no question we tend to eat and drink more -- and exercise less.
 With the hustle and bustle of holiday shopping, parties and festive traditions, healthy eating and exercise are usually the first things to go.